|Hillary Clinton Busted

 "I could roll back the clock on anybody.
 But it wouldn't be honest.
 (She has) a youthful spirit and a face matured by wisdom," he added.

-NEW YORK, NY - July 26 - The nude study of Senator Hillary Clinton used in creating her first portrait as U.S. President is featured in a documentary now viewable at YouTube.com.
+NEW YORK, NY - July 26 - The nude study of Senator Hillary Clinton used in creating her first portrait as U.S. President is featured in a documentary currently viewable at youtube.com/watch?v=u4R-8MUs4R8.
 "Hillary's Bust," an eight-minute short produced by Goodnight Film, reveals the sexy origins of a statue of the former First Lady planned for display at New York's Museum of Sex.
 The film contains the only footage taken of an unclothed preparatory study of Hillary Clinton's upper torso used for developing the heroic-scaled "Presidential Bust of Hillary Rodham Clinton: First Woman President of the United States of America."

 The documentary reports Hollywood actor Sharon Stone's recent statements regarding Mrs. Clinton's potential White House bid as inspiration for her Presidential portrait.
 The bust's creator, Daniel Edwards, points out that during the promotion of her most recent Basic Instinct film, Stone sparked a sexual power debate with, "I think it is too soon for her to run.
 This may sound odd, but a woman should be past her sexuality when she runs.
 Hillary still has sexual power and I don't think people will accept that.
 It's too threatening."